LSSTDESC/qp/docs/user_guide/cookbook/ensemblemanipulation.md

 ```

-You can see that for the quantile parameterization, {py:meth}`qp.Ensemble.x_samples` returns a set of values that are evenly spaced between the minimum and the maximum value of the 'locs' for all distributions in the `Ensemble`.
-Now let's use this array to plot the first distribution in the `Ensemble`:
+You can see that for the quantile parameterization, {py:meth}`qp.Ensemble.x_samples` returns a set of values that are evenly spaced between the minimum and the maximum value of the 'locs' for all distributions in the Ensemble.
+Now let's use this array to plot the first distribution in the Ensemble:

 ```{doctest}
 >>> plt.plot(ens_q.x_samples(), ens_q[0].cdf(ens_q.x_samples()))